|

 contain between 60,000 - 100,000 men.
 He attacked and took English

 another change about to take place on future battlefields.
 The Scots were defeated and suffered a most grievous loss when King James IV of Scotland fell whilst fighting with his army.
 The kings bloodied and stripped body was later found on the field of battle by the Englishman, Lord Dacre - himself a March Warden, who was never forgiven by the Scots for that fact.
 In all around 10,000 Scotsmen fell at Flodden, including twelve earls, thirteen barons, five heirs to titles, three bishops and two abbots.
 The cream of Scotland's nobility had been wiped out at a stroke.
-It was a devastating blow from which Scotland was never truly to recover, but King Henry VII of England was to be proved right.
+It was a devastating blow from which Scotland was never truly to recover.
+However, King Henry VII of England was to be proved right.
 A Scottish descendent of King James IV and his daughter Margaret did sit on a joint throne, in the form of King James the VI of Scotland and the I of England in 1603.

 The flowers of the forest We'll hear

-©Copyright - James of Glencarr |
+nae mair lilting at our ewe milking, ©Copyright - James of Glencarr |